KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## Project Overview

-A mobile phone retailer operating across India, Turkey, Bangladesh, and Pakistan had no centralised view of its sales performance.
+A mobile phone retailer operating across India, Turkey, Bangladesh, and Pakistan didn't have a centralised view of its sales performance.
 Revenue data, product mix information, customer demographics, and channel performance all existed in raw transactional form with no structure to support analysis or decision-making.

 This analysis transforms a partially modelled Excel file into a structured, end-to-end Power BI analytics solution.